GDGVienna/droidcon-at-site/app/_i18n/en/_posts/2016-06-24-new-website.markdown

 isStaticPost: false
 ---

-Our new website is live, based on [Project Zeppelin](https://github.com/gdg-x/zeppelin-grunt) by [GDG Lviv(http://lviv.gdg.org.ua/).
+Our new website is live, based on [Project Zeppelin](https://github.com/gdg-x/zeppelin-grunt) by [GDG Lviv](http://lviv.gdg.org.ua/).
-We are now ready to present a (draft) schedule, the initial list of speakers, and some touristic information about Vienna.
+We are now ready to present the (draft) schedule, the initial list of speakers, and some touristic information about Vienna.

 #### Initial Set of Speakers